-This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the third quarter of 2012.
+This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the year 2012.
 The methodology used for computing the CPI and the inflation rate is given in the technical note at Annex.

 2. KEY POINTS

 2.1 The overall CPI